pulumi/docs/content/blog/copilot-lessons/index.md

     twitter: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features, it reveals exactly what users want!
     linkedin: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features (like a "--force" flag), it reveals exactly what users want!
 ---
-Building AI-powered developer tools comes with unique challenges, and today we want to share some key insights from our journey creating Pulumi Copilot, an AI assistant for cloud infrastructure.
+Building AI-powered developer tools comes with unique challenges, and now that we’ve **[launched our REST API](/blog/pulumi-copilot-rest/)**, we want to share some lessons we’ve learned building Pulumi Copilot, an AI assistant for cloud infrastructure.

-Consider this user feedback we received:  "Your tool doesn't know anything!".
-Having just made some changes, we braced for the worst.
-But the evals were still looking strong, so what was going on?
+One of the big challenges was determinging what 'working' really means.
+So when a message landed in our feedback channel after months of rigorous testing - 'Your tool doesn't know anything!' - it caused some mild panic.
+We'd just made some changes so we braced for the worst.
+But our evals were still looking strong, so what was going on?

 <!--more-->

 The user was attempting to force-delete a stack that still contained resources.
-Copilot confidently suggested utilizing a `--force` flag, which would have been a logical solution... except this flag doesn't exist in Pulumi.
-This was a pure hallucination!
-Such occurrences are typical when building with LLMs.
-However, this particular error was more than a simple glitch - it revealed something about the product, and our customer expectations.
+But when we dug deeper, we found something fascinating: Copilot had confidently suggested a '--force' flag , which would have been a logical solution... except this flag doesn't exist in Pulumi.
+Our AI was hallucinating exactly what the user wanted.
+But this wasn't just a bug - it was the first of many insights that would reshape how we approach AI-powered tools.

-To understand how we got here - and why this "error" actually taught us something valuable about our product - let's start with the core challenge we faced: balancing traditional software engineering with the new world of prompt engineering.
+To understand how we got here - and why this "error" actually taught us something valuable about our product - let's start with the core challenge we faced: balancing traditional software engineering with this new world of prompt engineering.

 ## Engineering for Reality: Software Engineering vs Prompt Engineering